mathesar-foundation/mathesar/docs/docs/installation/debian/index.md

 ### 400 Bad request

 If you are getting `400 (Bad request)` when visting Mathesar using a domain name or an IP address, it might be happening due to the domain name not whitelisted correctly.
-Please follow the instructions for [accessing using a domain name](#configuration).
+Please follow the instructions for [accessing using a domain name](#configuration).a